top of page

 The Psychology of Modern Life

-What does it mean to live a psychologically intentional life in a world of relentless acceleration, digital saturation, and shifting meaning?
-Depth psychology for the questions that matter most.
+What does it mean to live a psychologically intentional life in a world of relentless acceleration, digital saturation, and global uncertainty?
+Depth psychology asks the question that matters most, what is life's meaning?

 These themes form the basis of keynote talks, workshops, and consultancy work delivered internationally.
 If you'd like to explore bringing this thinking to your organisation or event, I'd welcome a conversation.

-Dr Aaron Balick is a psychotherapist, author, and keynote speaker who applies depth psychology — the study of the unconscious forces shaping human behaviour — to technology, AI, and modern culture.
+Dr Aaron Balick is a psychotherapist, author, and keynote speaker who developed the framework of Applied Psychodynamics— the study of the unconscious forces shaping human behaviour — to technology, AI, and modern culture.
 His perspective is grounded in something relatively rare in this conversation: more than two decades of clinical experience alongside proven academic credentials.
 He is a clinical psychotherapist, former Director of the MA in Psychoanalytic Studies at the University of Essex, and the author of The Psychodynamics of Social Networking — the first book to apply psychoanalytic theory to social media.
 He also writes a monthly psychology column for GQ.
 Through his framework of Applied Psychodynamics, he helps leaders, organisations, and public audiences understand what is really happening beneath the surface of digital life — and what to do about it.
 He is based in London.

 • Instagram